1.1 — Statements and the structure of a program

 }

 Line 1 is a special type of line called a preprocessor directive.
-This preprocessor directive indicates that we would like to use the contents of the iostream library, which is the part of the C++ standard library that allows us to read and write text from/to the console.
+This #include preprocessor directive indicates that we would like to use the contents of the iostream library, which is the part of the C++ standard library that allows us to read and write text from/to the console.
 We need this line in order to use std::cout on line 5.
 Excluding this line would result in a compile error on line 5, as the compiler wouldn’t otherwise know what std::cout is.

 Line 2 is blank, and is ignored by the compiler.
 This line exists only to help make the program more readable to humans (by separating the #include preprocessor directive and the subsequent parts of the program).

 Line 3 tells the compiler that we’re going to write (define) a function whose name (identifier) is main.
 As you learned above, every C++ program must have a main function or it will fail to link.
+This function will produce a value whose type is int (an integer).

 Lines 4 and 7 tell the compiler which lines are part of the main function.
 Everything between the opening curly brace on line 4 and the closing curly brace on line 7 is considered part of the main function.
 This is called the function body.